Dexterous-Yin/Simulation_Case_20170913/README.md

 # Simulation_Case_20170913
-This set of test-particle simulation codes is used to reproduce the observations for pitch-angle distribution of protons fluxes from Van Allen Probe B during the magnetic dip event on 13 September 2017.
+This set of test-particle simulation codes is used to reproduce the observations for pitch-angle distribution of proton fluxes from Van Allen Probe B during the magnetic dip event on 13 September 2017.
 The basic algorithm of this set of codes is to use the Runge-Kutta method ("ode45" function in MATLAB) to calculate the motion of the particle's guiding center (Northrop, 1963).

 Cite the code: [![DOI](https://zenodo.org/badge/435510084.svg)](https://zenodo.org/badge/latestdoi/435510084)